Dyslexia is a learning difference that can affect the ability to read, write and spell.

 Love Reading for Kids - Provides book suggestions arranged by interest age from 3 - 14+.

-The National Listening Library - This is a subscription website offering audio books to borrow in a variety of formats: MP3, CD, download or streaming.
+Listening Books - This is a subscription website offering audio books to borrow in a variety of formats: MP3, CD, download or streaming.

 Other facilities available in Surrey libraries